From our private database of 33,800+ case briefs...

 In 1923, Congress passed the Filled Milk Act (FMA), which criminalized the shipment in interstate commerce of skimmed milk compounded with any fat or oil other than milk fat, so as to resemble milk or cream.
 Carolene Products Co. (defendant) owned a milk processing plant.
 The United States government (plaintiff) indicted Carolene Products in district court for violating the FMA.
 Carolene was accused of shipping a product called “Milnut” that consisted of a compound of skim milk and coconut oil.
-Carolene argued that the FMA infringed Carolene’s liberty to contract freely under the Due Process Clause of the Fifth Amendment and Interstate Commerce Clause.
-The district court granted Carolene’s motion to dismiss, and the court of appeals affirmed.
-The United States government appealed to the United States Supreme Court.
+Carolene argued that the FMA was unconstitutional.
+The district court granted Carolene’s motion to dismiss, and the United States government appealed directly to the United States Supreme Court.

 Rule of Law

 Holding and Reasoning (Stone, J.)

 What to do next…

 Unlock this case brief with a free (no-commitment) trial membership of Quimbee.

 You’ll be in good company: Quimbee is one of the most widely used and trusted sites for law students, serving more than 606,000 law students since 2011.
 Some law schools—such as Yale, Berkeley, and Northwestern—even subscribe directly to Quimbee for all their law students.Unlock this case briefRead our student testimonials

 Learn more about Quimbee’s unique (and proven) approach to achieving great grades at law school.